 Ready to start dehydrating?
 Let's break it down into simple steps:

-- Wash and Dry: Rinse peppers thoroughly and pat them dry.
+- Wash and Dry: Rinse peppers thoroughly under cold water and pat them completely dry with a clean towel.
 Moisture is the enemy of dehydration!

-- Remove Stems and Seeds: You can leave the seeds in for extra heat, but removing them gives a smoother texture.
+- Remove Stems and Seeds: You can leave the seeds in for extra heat, but removing them gives a smoother texture and prevents bitterness.
+For hot peppers, wear gloves to avoid skin irritation from capsaicin.

 - Choose Your Method:

-- Air Drying: Thread onto a string and hang in a dry, warm place.
+- Air Drying: Thread onto a string and hang in a dry, warm place with good airflow.
 Takes about 1–2 weeks.
+Only recommended in climates with humidity below 60%.

 Pro Tips for Maximum Flavor & Shelf Life